 In New York physicians are required by law to give you copies of your medical records when you ask for them.

-You will be disappointed if that's what you expect.
 Let's assume for a moment that your doctor's office still maintains a paper file for your medical records.
 You will not receive the original paper file.
 You will not receive the doctor's notes in his original handwriting and ink.
 You will not receive your blood test results that have the doctor's original signature approving the results.
 Instead, your doctor's office will make photocopies of your medical records.

 They will give you copies.
 After they charge you a fee for photocopying your entire chart.
 The doctor's office will never release your original medical chart to you.
 They are required to keep that original chart in their possession at all times.
 They are required to maintain your chart in the ordinary course of business.
 They are required to use reasonable means to safeguard the contents of your file.